List of Weapons

 Hooked

-Weapons: Any meleeYou can use the weapon to Grabble, Trip, or Disarm a target without the need for a free hand.
+Weapons: Any meleeYou can use the weapon to Grabble, Trip, or Disarm a target in place of a free hand.
 While the weapon is used to grapple a target, it can't be used to attack another target other than the one that is grappled.
-Additionally, when rolling a grapple check, treat a roll of 7 or lower on the d20 as an 8.

 Concealable